divyabfalcon/scu-course-projects/CSEN_177_Operating_Systems/Lab_5/README.md

 - Signal handling and resource cleanup

 ## File Overview
-- threadSync_base_modified.c:
+- step2_threadSync_modified.c:
-  Modified version of an instructor-provided thread synchronization example, demonstrating mutual exclusion using synchronization primitives.
+  Modified version of an instructor-provided thread synchronization example, extended to correctly protect critical sections using synchronization primitives.

-- step2_mutex_lock.c:
-  Implements synchronization using mutex locks to protect a critical section.

 - step3_semaphore_producer_consumer.c:
-  Producer–consumer implementation using semaphores for coordination.
+  Implements the producer–consumer problem using semaphores for coordination between threads.

 - step4_condition_variables.c:
-  Producer–consumer implementation using condition variables to avoid busy waiting and improve efficiency.
+  Implements the producer–consumer problem using condition variables to improve efficiency and avoid busy waiting.

 ## Notes
 This lab was completed using instructor-provided instructions and starter code.
 The uploaded source files reflect my own implementations, modifications, and extensions.
 Assignment documents and other proprietary materials are not included.